Terms & Policies

 We process your personal data in accordance with our Customer Privacy Notice (which you acknowledged when you created your Revolut account and which you can access at any time through the Revolut app or Revolut’s website).

-As set out in greater detail in our Customer Privacy Notice, we will use your personal data for various purposes, including to:
+As set out in greater detail in our Customer Privacy Notice and Car Insurance Privacy Notice, we will use your personal data for various purposes, including to:

 12. Effective Date

-The Terms of Business apply from 23 January 2023.
+The Terms of Business apply from 24 July 2023 and are provided in English only.
 We will notify you of any material change to the Terms of Business.
 Our current Terms of Business, as may be amended from time to time, are available on the Revolut website and the Revolut App.